flavioespinoza/bittrex-authenticated-signalr-websocket/README.md

-# You need to create a js file called development.js
+# You will need to create a js file called development.js

 You will need to set up API keys on your Bittrex.com account.